klemmm/jsanalyzer/README.md

 It will produce a `yourfile-out.js`

+You can test it on the `realexemple1.js`, it will produce a decoded version of the expression (URL string) assigned to the `hook` function, at the end of the file.

 ## JSAnalyzer in action

 This is an excerpt from a real obfuscated malware "as is" (it has only been automatically indented).
 Strings are obfuscated and replaced by calls to functions, and control flow has been flattened: